nuttycream/deeznuts/content/projects/omnichicken.md

 </p>

-There's probably a more optimal way of doing shared memory, but for the sake of my sanity, I went with a simple option to just throw everything in a struct to pass around.
-What that looks like:
+There's probably a more optimal way of doing shared memory, but for the sake of my sanity, I went with a simple option to just throw everything in a shared data struct to pass around.
+Here's what that looks like:

 In C: